 Rather than relying on just one financial news site, Google brings together stories from the many of the best.
 Whether that’s Reuters, Bloomberg, or the Financial Times, the main headlines will show up in Google Finance.
 You’ll also have easy access to all the market and portfolio data you need.

 Need to track your spending to find out where your money is going?
 Expensify lets you track your spending in a number of different ways and generates expense reports and analyses for you to look over later.

 GitHub, currently the most popular platform for hosting and contributing to open software projects, is fantastic.
 It gives access to downloads, version history, commit logs, and contributor statistics.

-A successor service to the popular (and now defunct) Megaupload, Mega is currently one of the best file hosts on the Internet, with local file encryption, fast downloads, and 50 GB of free storage space.
+A successor service to the popular (and now defunct) Megaupload, Mega is currently one of the best file hosts on the internet, with local file encryption, fast downloads, and 50 GB of free storage space.

-Microsoft’s answer to Google drive, OneDrive lets you host, share, and edit Word, Powerpoint, and Excel documents from your browser, across multiple machines.
+Microsoft’s answer to Google Drive, OneDrive lets you host, share, and edit Word, PowerPoint, and Excel documents from your browser, across multiple machines.
 If you’re in Microsoft’s online ecosystem, it’s a great resource.

-A virtual hard drive for hosting your files, you can access them any internet-enabled machine, and edit them from your browser.
+A virtual hard drive for hosting your files, you can access them from any internet-enabled machine, and edit them from your browser.

 A great general file converter, allowing the conversion between many different image, audio, document, and video formats.
 Great for any application that supports only specific file types.

 A barebones, social-network-integrated file-sharing app, Ge.tt lets you easily upload files and share them across a variety of platforms.